GangYang2012/heiswayi.github.io/_posts/2016-12-17-csharp-simple-serialport-singleton-class.md

 }
 ```

-For something simple, you may use anonymous function like this, then directly update to UI:
+For something simpler, you may use anonymous function and update directly to UI.

+Example:

 ```csharp
 using HeiswayiNrird.Singleton;